SebastianUA/terraform/vault/examples/vault_auth/README.md

-# Work with Vault auth via terraform
+# Work with AWS VAULT_AUTH via terraform

 A terraform module for making VAULT_AUTH.